Professional Reviews

 The Kaspersky mobile app also offers free anti-theft protection.
 You need to make a Kaspersky account for it to work, as using it requires you to log into the My Kaspersky online hub.
 Once you log into My Kaspersky, you get 4 anti-theft features:

-• Lock the device.
+• Lock the device and locate it.

 • Capture an image of the person using your lost or stolen device.